 - Prednisone medication

 Other factors can also slow down recovery.
 For example, engaging in higher risk activities (such as bending, lifting, or twisting) during the early part of recovery may result in a setback or require a second surgery.

 Planning Ahead for Spinal Fusion

-Concerns about pain control with a lumbar spinal fusion are common.
-Talking with the surgeon beforehand about pain relief options helps people know what to expect.
-Obtaining refills for medications containing oxycodone or morphine is often more time consuming than in the past, so checking with the surgeon in advance about the refill process may avoid problems.
+Concerns about pain control after a lumbar spinal fusion are common.
+Talking with the surgeon beforehand about pain relief options helps to set realistic expectations.
+If patients are on chronic opioid medication for 3 months before surgery, getting adequate pain control early after surgery is very difficult.
+Obtaining refills for medications containing oxycodone or morphine is often more time consuming than in the past, so checking ahead of time with the surgeon about the refill process can help avoid problems.